AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.4.md

 ## Updated PhysX plug-in

 The PhysX plug-in installers for Maya 2017 and Maya LT 2017 that ship with Stingray are now updated to install the latest version of the PhysX plug-in, version 3.3.20602.11122.
 Click [PhysX Plugins Download]( http://www.autodesk.com/physx-plugins-download) to get the plug-ins for older versions of Maya.
-For related information, see ~{ Install the PhysX plug-in for your DCC }~.
+For related information, see ~{ Install the PhysX plug-in for your DCC tool }~.

 [Return to top](#top)